USS Wasp (CV-7): Service history

+During shakedown on 9 July, one of her Vought SB2U-2 Vindicator dive bombers crashed 2 nmi from the ship killing the two crew.

-Wasp departed Guantánamo Bay on 11 July and returned to Hampton Roads four days later.
-There, she embarked planes from the 1st Marine Air Group and took them to sea for qualification trials.
-Operating off the southern drill grounds, the ship and her planes honed their skills for a week before the Marines and their planes were disembarked at Norfolk, and the carrier moved north to Boston for postshakedown repairs.
+Wasp returned to Hampton Roads 15 July, embarking aircraft from the 1st Marine Air Group for qualification trials at sea, and then returning a week later.
+The Marines and their planes were disembarked at Norfolk, and the carrier moved to Boston for post shakedown repairs.